East Germany balloon escape: First test

-Their unsuccessful effort cost them 2,400 DDM.
+Their unsuccessful effort had cost them 2,400 DDM (US$360).
 Strelzyk disposed of the cloth by burning it in his furnace over several weeks.

 Second test

-The pair purchased samples of different fabrics in local stores, including umbrella material and various samples of taffeta and nylon.
-They used an oven to test the material for heat resistance and created a test rig from a vacuum cleaner and a water-filled glass tube to determine which material would allow the vacuum to exert the most suction on the water.
-This would reveal which material was most impervious to air.
+Strelzyk and Wetzel purchased samples of different fabrics in local stores, including umbrella material and various samples of taffeta and nylon.
+They used an oven to test the material for heat resistance.
+In addition, they created a test rig from a vacuum cleaner and a water-filled glass tube to determine which material would allow the vacuum to exert the most suction on the water, and consequently which was the most impervious to air.
 The umbrella covering performed the best but was also the most expensive.
 They instead selected a synthetic kind of taffeta.